Spexis announces promising pre-clinical data with balixafortide in combination with various therapies on the market for treating B-cell lymphomas

 About Spexis

-Spexis (SIX: SPEX) is a clinical-stage biopharmaceutical company based in Allschwil, Switzerland, focused on rare diseases and oncology.
+Spexis SPEX is a clinical-stage biopharmaceutical company based in Allschwil, Switzerland, focused on rare diseases and oncology.
 For further information please visit: www.spexisbio.com.

 For further information please contact: